Photo by JLBG taken at Juniper Level Botanic Gdn, NC

-Thanks to ginger guru Tom Wood for telling us about Alpinia pumila which has become one of our new favorite hardy gingers.
-Alpinia pumila hails from the Chinese provinces of Guangdong, Guangxi, Hunan, and Yunnan where it can be found in mountain valleys at 1,600'-3,600'.
+Thanks to ginger guru Tom Wood for telling us about Alpinia pumila which has become one of our favorite hardy gingers.
+Alpinia pumila hails from the Chinese provinces of Guangdong, Guangxi, Hunan, and Yunnan where it can be found in mountain valleys at 1,600'-3,600' elevation.
 Alpinia pumila makes a diminutive, slowly stoloniferous, tropical-looking groundcover with 6" long x 3" wide green leaves highlighted by broad silver streaks.
 The cardamom-scented leaves (evergreen in mild climates) are held at a low, nearly horizontal angle to the ground.
 As if you need more, watch for the 1" tall basal flower spikes of bright red in April-May...simply charming for deep shady areas...both the alpinia and Tom.